Caught stealing

 In baseball, a runner is charged, and the fielders involved are credited, with a time caught stealing when the runner attempts to advance or lead off from one base to another without the ball being batted and then is tagged out by a fielder while making the attempt.
 The runner is said to be caught stealing or thrown out.
 A time caught stealing cannot be charged to a batter-runner, a runner who is still advancing as the direct result of reaching base.
 In baseball statistics, caught stealing is denoted by CS.
-It may result in a rundown.
+It may be the result of a rundown.

 Major League Baseball (MLB) began tracking caught stealing in 1951.
 The official MLB rules specify that a time caught stealing is charged when: